Kievan Rus

 Who was Ellisiv, Norway's last Viking Queen?

 The Viking Age (c.793 - 1066 CE) in Norway is said to have ended with the felling of Harald Hardrada on the battlefield at Stamford Bridge.
-Yet his wife, Ellisiv, was said to be as much a force of nature as her more famous husband.3 weeks ago — History -
+Yet his wife, Ellisiv, was said to be as much a force of nature as her more famous husband.4 months ago — History -

 Exhibition on Vikings in the Kievan Rus opens in Oslo's Historical Museum